ciphax/letsencrypt-inwx/README.md

 #### Notes
 - You need at least certbot 0.22.0 to issue wildcard certificates.
 - You can put your inwx login data into `~/.config/letsencrypt-inwx-cred` if you want to run certbot as non-root user
+- This tool uses the google dns server 8.8.8.8 to check the supplied domain for CNAMEs and to verify that the dns change is publicly visible

 ### With Docker and certbot
 - Put your inwx login data into a docker env file like this